 The route beyond Robin Hood's Bay, back on the Cinder Track, curves past Ness Point.

-Reaching Hawsker, the Cinder Track crosses the busy A171, with a safe, traffic-light controlled crossing.
+Reaching Hawsker, the Cinder Track crosses the busy A171 at a traffic-light controlled crossing.
 Just after the crossing, on the right, is Trailways bike hire and shop, which also has accommodation in an old railway carriage.
 A note on their website says they are closed in Summer 2022.

 Cycling over the Larpool Viaduct is one of the special moments on this route.
 There are distant views of Whitby Abbey and Whitby church.

 At the end of the Cinder Track, signs direct you down a steep ramp to the left, and you emerge on South End Gardens - see the Whitby access section below for a map.
 Turn right down South End Gardens, then continue down Bagdale/New Quay Road, to get to Whitby harbour.